OpenSourceEBike/OpenSourceEBike.github.io/Power_Analysis.md

   ![figure 12](duration_of_button_click.png)
    -  The ebike is ridden 14 hrs/week
    -  The remote control spends virtually no time in bluetooth mode. (bluetooth is used only when setting up the remote)
+   -  low brightness is used on the led

      Feeding these assumptions into the  [Battery Life Calculator](./Battery_Life_Calculator.xls) spreadsheet, the battery life is estimated to be **22 months!**.
   ![figure 13](battery_life.png)